Back to School Tips for Teachers: How to Prepare Before the First Day

 Did you leave any outdated materials, paperwork, or lesson plans on your desk over summer break?
 What about your classroom closet?
 If you’re like me, you might hang on to some materials “just in case” you might need them.

-Take some time to decide if these materials will really be helpful to you this year or not.
-I tend to do this at the end of the year, but there are always a few things at the beginning of the year that I throw out.
+Take some time to decide whether these materials will be helpful to you this year.
+I tend to do this at the end of the year, but there are always a few things I throw out at the beginning of the year.

-From what I’ve learned in the past, I tend to re-work or modify a lot of different materials each year.
-Keep what you think is necessary and take some time to recycle, donate, or simply get rid of things that you do not think you will be using in the future.
+From what I’ve learned in the past, I tend to rework or modify many different materials each year.
+Keep what you think is necessary, and take some time to recycle, donate, or simply get rid of things you do not expect to use in the future.

-Don’t forget about your digital items too!
+Don’t forget about your digital items, too!
 Is your computer desktop cluttered?
-What about your work email or USB?
+What about your work email or a USB drive?
 Do you have files everywhere?
 Take some time to get organized.

 Organize materials into easily accessible folders, freshen up your classroom newsletter and class website, or create new logs for this upcoming year.
-These are quick changes that you can do before the new school year to give yourself more time during the official start of back to school.
+These are quick changes you can make before the new school year to give yourself more time at the official start of the school year.

 When school is officially back in session, every teacher knows how long the to-do list grows.
 Carving out a little bit of time each week can really help save your sanity during the first few weeks of school.